scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 Notice that the `+` method creates a new array; it doesn't modify either of the two other arrays.
 Broadly, there are two types of
-methods: ones which modify the object (like `<<`) and ones that create and return a new object (like `+`).
+methods: some which modify the object (like `<<`) and others that create and return a new object (like `+`).
 When learning new methods, remember to note whether it returns a new object or modifies the existing object.

-Because of the overhead involved in creating a new array just to assign it to the same variable, if you just want to modify the original array, you may want to use the `concat` method which will do this for you.
-This isn't worth worrying about until you diagnose a real life performance problem, but it may help you understand how `+` works.

 (There are also some other methods, like `each`, that are used for their *side-effects*; they neither modify the object or return a new value.)

+It is somewhat wasteful for Ruby to create new objects when it is possible to instead modify an existing object.
+In the case of `+`, references to the elements of the two arrays need to be copied into a new array.
+You may want to use the `Array#concat` method, if possible, which will instead modify the first array by appending references to objects in the second array.

+Note that this involves much less copying if the left array is longand the right array small.

+Lastly, this digression isn't worth worrying too much about until you diagnose a real life performance problem, but it may help you understand how `+` works.

 ## Array size